Literature

 -

 There is a nostalgia for a lost paradise.
 We all feel it, more or less; it connects us to Original Sin and the Fall.
-This illness torments pure souls.
-It languishes and agitates.
-A youthful illness if ever there was one, a romantic madness, this nostalgia is at the heart of Sébastien de Courtois's novel, Continue reading
+This affliction torments pure souls.
+It lurks and agitates.
+A youthful affliction if ever there was one, a romantic folly, this nostalgia lies at the heart of Sébastien de Courtois's novel… Continue reading

 -